-- Find relevant blogs using a tool like Google Blogsearch.
+- Find relevant blogs using a tool like Blog Search Engine.

 - Look for the RSS icon on the blog.
 If you don't see it, there is a good chance that the feed URL is http://www.domain.com/feed or similar.

-- Use an RSS aggregator or RSS feed reader like Google Reader to subscribe to the feed.
-There is a button in the sidebar labeled "subscribe" for this purpose.
-Simply copy and paste the RSS feed URL in that field.
+- Use an RSS aggregator or RSS feed reader to subscribe to the feed.

 Offer Advice or Guidance